I'm a Black Woman Who's Met All the Standards for Promotion

 I wholeheartedly reject this.
 Whether or not my university recognizes what I’ve done ultimately doesn’t matter.
 It won’t be a reflection of what I have accomplished.

 Every time I searched for rings, I told myself that this was about my own approval and affirmation.
 At some point, I started thinking about the number three, symbolizing the three areas of the job — research, teaching and professional service – and how I’ve excelled in all of them.
 The ring that I now wear daily, the ring that delights me so much, contains three stones and has the appearance of three bands.
 And every time I look at it, I am reminded that I don’t need to wait for others to tell me I earned this.
-It’s a gift I could only give myself.
+It’s a gift only I could give myself.